How The Club Runs

 Shooting

-Once a month, we hold a “Monthly Shoot” on a Sunday morning.
-We get together and shoot a scored round, under the whistle, like a sort of informal mini-tournament.
-The monthly shoot is open to all club members from beginners shooting at 20 yard and 10 yard targets to expert bowmen shooting at 80 or 100 yards.
-If you don’t want to shoot a formal round, you’re still welcome to come along and do as much or as little shooting as you want, talk to people, get advice, etc. Bacon butties are usually available at the end of the monthly shoot.
+Once a month, we hold a ‘Monthly Shoot’ on a Sunday morning.
+We get together and shoot a scored round, under the whistle, like a very informal mini-tournament.
+The monthly shoot is open to all club members, from beginners shooting at 10 or 20 yards, to expert bowmen shooting at 80 or 100 yards. Â Formal rounds at the monthly shoot are not obligatory, and club members are encouraged to come along and do as much or as little shooting as you wish.
+Club shoots are a good way to meet fellow members to get advice, etc. As an added incentive, bacon and egg butties are sometimes on offer at the end of the monthly shoot.

 Club Equipment